avalanche-foundation/ACPs/ACPs/vm-application-errors.md

 ## Backwards Compatibility

-This new message type requires an network activation to require either an `AppResponse` or an `AppError` as a required response to an `AppRequest`.
+This new message type requires a network activation to require either an `AppResponse` or an `AppError` as a required response to an `AppRequest`.

 ## Reference Implementation